Steric Effects Induce Geometric Remodeling of Actin Bundles in Filopodia.

 Actins, Biomechanical Phenomena, Diffusion, Models, Biological, Protein Multimerization, Protein Structure, Quaternary, Pseudopodia

-The research leading to these results has received funding from the European Research Council under the European Community’s Seventh Framework Programme (FP7/2007- 2013) / ERC grant agreement no 239870.
-R.E. would like to thank the Royal Society for a University Research Fellowship and the Leverhulme Trust for a Philip Leverhulme Prize.
-This prize money was used to support research visits of G.A.P. in Oxford.
-His work was also supported by NSF grant CHE-1363081.
-This work was partially carried out during the visit of R.E. and U.D. to the Isaac Newton Institute.
+he research leading to these results received funding from the European Research Council under the European Community’s Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement No. 239870.
+R.E. thanks the Royal Society for a University Research Fellowship, and the Leverhulme Trust for a Philip Leverhulme Prize (this prize money was used to support research visits of G.A.P. in Oxford).
+G.A.P. was supported by National Science Foundation grant No. CHE-1363081.
+U.D. was supported by a Junior Interdisciplinary Fellowship via Wellcome Trust grant No. 105602/Z/14/Z. This work was partially carried out during a visit by R.E. and U.D. to the Isaac Newton Institute.
 This work was partially supported by a grant from the Simons Foundation.
-U.D. was also supported by a Junior Interdisciplinary Fellowship via Wellcome Trust grant number 105602/Z/14/Z.

 WELLCOME TRUST (105602/Z/14/Z)